singnet/face-services/README.md

 there is a `webcam_test.py` script.

 This will activate your webcam and overlay outputs from each stage of processing, run with `python webcam_test.py` from the conda `face-services` environment you created above.
+It will open two windows, one with an overlay of the original webcam image, and a smaller one with the aligned and cropped face.

+There are several hot-keys you can use:
+- `l` - change landmark detection model.
+- `d` - change face detection model.
+- `q` - quit.

 ## Face Service Details